 Will I get in to the college of my choice?

 The best way to find out if a particular college is a good match is to speak with your student's school counselor.
 Most colleges will post information about their admission requirements on their website.
 This will usually include median grade point averages and test scores of their admitted students.
-In the state of Indiana, the most challenging school to be admitted is Notre Dame.
-Indiana University Bloomington, Purdue University, and Butler are also significantly challenging and getting harder each year.
+In the state of Indiana, the most challenging school to be admitted is to Notre Dame.
+Indiana University Bloomington and Purdue University are also significantly challenging and getting harder each year.
 Students should apply to multiple schools that have the program of their choice and also have admission requirements that the student can meet.

 When will I find out if I get in to college?